Home

 Aspergers Symptoms and Treatments

-aspergers symptoms, symptoms of asperger syndrome, symptoms of mild autism With otherwise normal toddler speech development and interest in his/her surroundings, the idea of your child having symptoms of mild autism may have never crossed your mind.
+With otherwise normal toddler speech development and interest in his/her surroundings, the idea of your child having symptoms of mild autism may have never crossed your mind.

-aspergers symptoms checklist If you are worried about your own child, I would start by downloading the free printable aspergers symptoms checklist as defined by the Diagnostic and Statistical Manual of Mental Disorders (Fourth Edition) -DSM-IV.
+If you are worried about your own child, I would start by downloading the free printable aspergers symptoms checklist as defined by the Diagnostic and Statistical Manual of Mental Disorders (Fourth Edition) -DSM-IV.
 Then, use the following list of more specific behaviors to help determine if your child has any of the indicated signs.

 Also, be sure to check out symptoms for a sensory disorder as they are listed below.
-This can occur alone or with high functioning autism symptoms and asperger syndrome behavior.
+This can occur alone or with high functioning autism symptomsand asperger syndrome behavior.

 Originally, when we realized something wasn’t quite right with our son, we thought he may possibly have symptoms of aspergers syndrome.
 However, after having him evaluated it appears that his issues were related to an underlying sensory processing disorder, which can often appear similar in nature.

-General Aspergers Symptoms(1) (2):
+General Aspergers Symptoms:

 1. Impairment in social-emotional skills: